BloomTech-Labs/family-promise-service-tracker-be-a/api/API-README-SERVICE-ENTRIES.md

           "description": "How long did this event last in minutes?", "data_type": "number",
           "required": true,
-          "display_field_as": "text_entry",
+          "display_field_as": "entry",
           "options": null,
         },
         {
           "name_of_field": "Notes",
-          "description": "Notes on how this event.",
+          "description": "Notes on how the service event went.", "data_type": "text",
-          "data_type": "test",
           "required": false,
-          "display_field_as": "text_entry",
+          "display_field_as": "entry",
           "options": null,
         },
         {